 Organic Traffic Potential Calculator

-Project how much monthly organic traffic your keyword portfolio could generate based on ranking positions, search volumes, and industry factors.
-Use it to set realistic SEO growth targets or evaluate new keyword opportunities.
+Project the monthly organic traffic a keyword portfolio could generate based on ranking positions, search volumes, and industry-adjusted CTR curves.
+Use it to set realistic SEO growth targets or to prioritize new keyword opportunities.

 About this calculator